PengZeYan/MSO-Player/README_EN.md

 1. **Performance Considerations**: Panoramic video resolution has a significant impact on performance; please adjust appropriately based on the target platform
 2. **Platform-Specific Settings**: Check platform-specific settings and permissions before publishing on mobile platforms
 3. **Video Orientation Issues**: 360° videos from different sources may require different flip/rotation settings
+4. **Android Compatibility**: Compatibility has been optimized for different Android devices, but further adjustments may be needed on extremely low-configuration devices

 ## 📄 License